ViViD-Team/OUTLINE_CLI/README.md

 Adds another node to the plugin.
 The provided name is to be treated as the ID.

 - Generates *nodeName*.js
-- The new widget is pushed to plugin.json > nodes
+- The new node is pushed to plugin.json > nodes
     - The ID is set to the provided ID
     - The Name is set to the ID but wordsplit and capitalized